Full Support for All Graduate Students

 Conference Travel Awards

-Many fellowships are open to U of M students beyond their first year of graduate work.
-Each year, several students receive additional support, including from the university-wide fellowships listed by the Graduate School.
+Each year, several students receive additional support, including from the University-wide fellowships listed by the Graduate School.

 Other Sources of Financial Aid

 Because we provide full funding, students do not typically require additional financial aid support; however, graduate students are eligible for loan assistance.
-All inquiries should be directed to the Office of Student Financial Aid.
+All inquiries should be directed to OneStop.